 - a feeling of seclusion or loneliness

-- being gay with no family or home support
+- identifying as LGBTQIA+ with no family or home support

-- having a psychiatric disorder or mental illness
+- having a physical illness or health condition

 - having attempted suicide before

-Conditions that are linked to a higher risk of suicidal ideation include:
+Conditions that researchers have linked to a higher risk of suicide ideation include:

 - bipolar disorder